digitalbutlers/webflow-start-kit-v2/README.md

 ## Installation

 1. Run `degit digitalbutlers/webflow-start-kit-v2 --force`.
 (Install `degit` globally if needed).
-2. Update name in `package.json` file.
+2. Update name in `package.json` file (Must be kebab-case, unique).
-3. Follow the instructions from `config.js` and `config.local.js.example` files.
+3. Follow the instructions from `config.local.js.example` file.
 4. Run `pnpm install`.

 ## How to use